Adam Maitland

 Sir Adam Maitland (25 May 1885 – 5 October 1949) was a British Conservative Party politician who served as the member of parliament (MP) for Faversham in Kent.
 He entered Parliament as a result of the 25 January 1928 Faversham by-election, and held his seat until 1945.
 An accountant by profession, he was a Fellow of the Society of Accountants and Auditors.
 He received a knighthood in 1936, had been a director of the Pall Mall Gazette and Globe, and a director of the London board of the Royal Exchange Assurance.

 Personal

 Maitland was born in Bury, Lancashire, on 25 May 1885 to Joseph Maitland (b.~1853) of Aberdeenshire and his wife Mary (b.~1855).
-Educated privately, on 6 Sep 1911, he married Nancy Helen, the daughter of Henry Chadwick of Bury, Lancs.
+Educated privately, on 6 September 1911, he married Nancy Helen, the daughter of Henry Chadwick of Bury, Greater Manchester.